-The Environmental and Social Impact Review Committee (the Review Committee – COMEX) is an independent body reporting to the Minister of Sustainable Development, Environment and the Fight against Climate Change.
+The Environmental and Social Impact Review Committee (the Review Committee – COMEX) is an independent body reporting to the Minister of Environment, the Fight against Climate Change, Wildlife and Parks.
 Its mission is to contribute to the protection of human health and the environment and to the economic and social well-being of the peoples inhabiting the territory governed by the James Bay and Northern Quebec Agreement (JBNQA) that lies south of the 55th parallel.

 As part of its mandate, the Review Committee devotes particular attention to the following principles: